How to Tell if Odors From Well Water Are Coming from Well or Inside the House

 Sulfur odor in pipes after installing a new treatment system?

-One thing that can happen with odors is that odors can still develop in the pipes because of bio-films while there is no odor leaving the new treatment system.
+One thing that can happen with odors is that they can still develop in the pipes because of bio-films while there is no odor leaving the new treatment system.
 This can be worse in sections of the plumbing that are not used much.

 Water Heater Odor Only?